Kratom Survey Objectives with Hamilton Morris

 Kratom, unlike any other plant, produces different effects with different serving sizes.
 On the low end, at around one to two tea bags, people report that kratom can be energizing.
 On the other hand, at serving sizes exceeding three or more tea bags, the effect is claimed to be the opposite.
 Currently, this is all speculative.
 Nevertheless, this survey will help shine light on the matter.

-Dr. Grundmann will also be examining what particular reason people drink kratom tea.
+What’s more, Dr. Grundmann will also be examining what particular reason people drink kratom tea.
 Some options on his survey are “pain, anxiety, PTSD, and even opioid withdrawal or other prescription or drug symptoms.”
 As well as trying to figure out why people drink kratom tea, he will also be looking at general geographic locations to see where tea drinkers are concentrated in the US.

 Importantly, Dr. Grundmann asserts, he and his team are particularly interested in what benefits people derive from drinking the tea, as well as any possible adverse effects.